 After the Phone Call: How to Handle the Suspension or Expulsion

 I point out these differences above because many parents naturally panic when they get this call and it’s easy to respond in a manner that is less than effective.
 This panic is a pretty normal response which can lead to futurizing: “What is this going to mean for my child now and later on down the road?”
 It may be helpful to take a little time to process the information so you can address the issue with your child in as calm a manner as possible.
-I have even suggested to some parents when they contact the 1-on-1 Coaching service about this they not talk with their child about what happened until the following day.
+I have even suggested to some parents when they contact the 1-on-1 Coaching service about this that they not talk with their child about what happened until the following day.
 It can help to look at it this way: your child is suspended, and yelling and screaming at him isn’t going to change that fact.
 Take some space from the issue can help you calm down and look at the situation from the perspective of “What do I want my child to learn here?”
 When you’re able to talk with your child in a calm, rational manner, there’s a greater chance you can find out what his perception of the situation is — and possibly even problem solve with him about what he can do differently in the future.

 Many parents question what they should do for consequences at home when their child has been suspended.
 Understandable question, but remember that there is already a consequence in place.
 While you don’t want this time off from school to be a vacation, taking away all of your child’s privileges isn’t going to teach him more.
 Instead, you might consider having him earn his privileges each day by doing any school work that may have been sent home, having him work on any past-due work he owes, or having him work on chores during the time he would be in school.
 If possible, have him get up at the same time as he would for school.
 You don’t want to turn this into a power struggle, however.
 The way you solve this: if he’s not getting up and doing the work, he doesn’t earn his privileges.
 This may mean suspending his cell service, and taking the game controllers and/or internet router with you to work.
 Don’t expect him to limit his own behavior by not playing video games or spending the day on the computer; instead, set limits and take charge.
 (When the issue is expulsion, the concept would be similar, but on a much longer time frame.
 Again, you don’t want the time out of school to be a vacation.)